10 amazing and alternative wedding venues in Oxfordshire

 Silvies is the cosiest bakery and coffee shop, and it feels just like home.
 They’ve only just started doing weddings and again it’s a kind of word-of-mouth thing as they only do a limited number per year.
 This is another real, secret gem to have found.
 Silvies is a family run business that’s part of Brown’s Guest House, so you are able to book the whole venue for the perfect wedding. (http://www.brownsoxford.com)

-Riverside, festival, tipi wedding venue… I’m shooting here this summer and can’t wait!
-I’ve heard so many good things about the guys running it, they are so relaxed and helpful, but also happy for you to do exactly what you’d like.
+Riverside, festival, tipi wedding venue… hell yes!!
+The guys running this venue are so relaxed and helpful, but also happy for you to do exactly what you’d like.
 You can hire yurts so again your guests can stay all weekend AND they have a riverside so you can arrive by boat… this place definitely ticks many, many boxes for those seeking a more festival vibe on their wedding day.
+To see the last wedding I shot there look at: A TIPI WEDDING AT THE MAYBUSH IN WITNEY

 This is another stunning wedding venue where you can arrive by boat and walk up a magical fairy-lit path to their beautiful back garden.
 They are famous for their sharing food platters, and my goodness – they are to die for, the best wedding food I’ve ever tasted!
 Click here to see a full wedding at The Perch